 FAQs About Aglaonema Varieties

 How often does Aglaonema flower?

-Aglaonema, as a houseplant, rarely blooms in the late summer or early fall.
+As a houseplant, Aglaonema rarely blooms in the late summer or early fall.
 Flowering could also occur in response to stress.

-However, gardeners prefer removing the flowers to direct their entire energy toward growing the foliage.
+However, gardeners prefer removing the flowers to direct their energy toward growing the foliage.

 Does Aglaonema need sunlight?

 Aglaonema’s colorful and variegated variety requires medium to bright, indirect sunlight to perpetuate its luster, while the green varieties can still do well in low-light conditions.

 Keep in mind to never place these plants under direct scorching sunlight.

 The most common method to propagate or multiply Aglaonema is via stem cutting and root cutting.

 From Editorial Team